cityssm/itWorkshops/2018-01-excel/speakingNotes.md

 -	Rename table as "StatHolidays".

 Hover over query.
 "Edit".

+**Power Query**

--	Filter “AffectsGarbageCollection” to only show “TRUE”.
+Filter “AffectsGarbageCollection” to only show “TRUE”.
 -	Close and Load.

+**Workbook**

 Add "Designated Week" column.
 -	`=[@DesignatedDate]-weekday([@DesignatedDate])+1`

-Go to CollectionCalendar sheet.
+Go to "CollectionCalendar" sheet.
 Add "Current Week Stat Date".
 Think.
 -	Note that when using VLOOKUP, the lookup matches the leftmost column, then returns data from a column to the right.
--	We can’t rearrange the imported and calculated columns, as they will be lost on refresh.
+-	We can't rearrange the imported and calculated columns, as they will be lost on refresh.

 Return to StatHolidays sheet.
 Add "Stat Date" column.
 -	`=[@DesignatedDate]`